buepro/typo3-pizpalue/Documentation/User/ContentElements.rst

 Content
 -------

-In the content element an image and a text can be defined.
+In the content element an image and a text can be defined under the tab "Extended".
 They might be used in the JSON-LD data with the following
 placeholders: